Anatomy of parameter-estimation biases in overlapping gravitational-wave signals: detector network: Analytical Expression for Biases in the Network

 where $\Delta$ denotes the difference between the two signals, e.g., $\Delta t_c \equiv t_c^{(2)}-t_c^{(1)}$, and $\bar{a}^2$ is the averaged value of $a_D^2$ over the sky location $\sky$, the polarization angle $\psi$, and the inclination angle $\iota$; $\bar{a}^2 = 4/25$ for L-shape interferometer detectors~\cite{Maggiore:2007ulw, Liu:2020nwz}.
 For other designs of detectors, such as the triangle configuration, the averaged value of $a_D^2$ can be different, but Eq.~\eqref{eq:bias integral from J_bar} can still be used regarding $\bar{a}^2= 4/25$ as just a constant factor.
 We also define the averaged bias integral $\bar{J}_\alpha$ as \begin{widetext}

 \end{widetext} where $\alpha$ runs over parameters in $\big\{{\cal M},\eta,d_L,t_c\big\}$.
 For the case of $t_c$, we specifically denote $\cala^{(1)}_{,\alpha}=0$ and $\phi^{(1)}_{,\alpha} = -2\pi f$ for a consistent representation with the other three parameters.
 Though $\bar{J}_\alpha$ depends on $\bmt^{(1)}$ and $\bmt^{(2)}$, we specifically mark its dependence on the coalescence time difference $\Delta t_c$, which helps to distinguish the variable in Eq.~\eqref{eq:bias integral from J_bar} from the one in Eq.~\eqref{eq:reduced bias}.
 In addition, here we assume that all detectors have the same noise PSD, $S_n(f)$, which allows us to relate $J_{D\alpha}$ to a detector-independent integral $\bar{J}_\alpha$.
-This is not a too strong approximation, since PSDs of the XG ground-based detectors, such as CE and ET, are expected to have similar shapes, in particular in the dominating frequency band.
 If a detector-dependent PSD is chosen, the geometric parameters still only contribute to $J_{D\alpha}$ via $a_D$, $\varphi_D$, and $\tau_D$ quantities in Eq.~\eqref{eq:bias integral from J_bar} while do not affect Eq.~\eqref{eq:J_bar}, and the descriptions about how these parameters affect the combination of $J_{D\alpha}$ in different detectors still hold.
 Furthermore, in Sec.~\ref{subsec:bias in complex plane} one can find that choosing a detector-dependent PSD mainly changes the modulus of $\bar{J}_\alpha$, which is less important than its phase in adding up $J_{D\alpha}$ from different detectors (see below).
 Therefore, in the following we adopt the same PSD for all detectors for a simple illustration.

 With the bias integral, now we rewrite the inner product in Eq.~\eqref{eq:reduced bias} as